fls-bioinformatics-core/auto_process_ngs/docs/source/using/setup_analysis_dirs.rst

 * **SC_Platform**: the single-cell platform used to prepare the samples (if appropriate).

-See :doc:`projects_info` for more information on the format of the ``projects.info`` file and the allowed values for each field.
+See :doc:`../control_files/projects_info` for more information on the format of the ``projects.info`` file and the allowed values for each field.

 .. note::